-Then, a is on the left of b and above of c, b is on the right of a and above of d, c is on the left of d and below of a, and d is on the right of c and below of b.
-Each point has its own proper relation with other points and the relation represents that the relationship among four points shows nothing other than that the world is the network of pure powers.
-Points here are meant neither spatio-temporal extension nor location.
-Our world can also be seen as a network of powers.
-Then the hypothesis that integration as dispositional power is a metaphysical fundamental looks to be more plausible.
+Suppose that a world consists of four points (a, b, c, and d) organized as follows: a is on the left of b and above of c; b is on the right of a and above of d; c is on the left of d and below of a; and d is on the right of c and below of b.
+Each point has its own proper relation with other points and the relationships among the four points shows nothing other than that the system is the network of pure powers.
+Points here have neither spatio-temporal extension nor location.
+The world too can be seen as a network of powers, which suggests that integration as a dispositional power is a metaphysical fundamental.

-Chapter 3 Integration is ubiquitous
+3. Information is ubiquitous

-1) Pan-text: information is ubiquitous
+3.1 Pan-text: information is ubiquitous

-Reality is not the list of things like monad or thing-in-itself but consists of informations.
-Reality may be interpreted as the system of informations which are calculated not in terms of integer causality but in terms of probable causality.
-It is not of Newtonian physicality but of Einsteinian one.
-If informational physicality is sustainable which is compatible with general relativity and quantum mechanics but which does not depend on individuality or locality of particles in quantum electronics, the reality can be understood more in terms of total integration theory rather than representational truth theory.
-Explicit arguments in favour of informational physicality should appeal to proper physics, but I would suggest some discussions in favour of the issue.
-I tend to believe that all things are texts of informational physicality, so are all human thoughts.
-One can argue that our ordinary language is dependent of informational physicality.
+Reality consists, not of monads or noumenal objects, but rather of informations.
+It is also a system that is calculated in terms of probable causality and governed by Einsteinian physics.
+Assuming that informational physicality is sustainable, as Kuhlmann (2015) suggests, reality is better understood in terms of an integration theory than of a representational truth theory.
+While arguments in favor of informational physicality should appeal to proper physics, in this section I will offer other sorts of considerations in support of this view.
+I suggest that all things, including human thoughts, are texts of informational physicality and that ordinary language is therefore dependent on informational physicality.

-All things are texts of informational physicality.
-Reality which human beings come to across is not what exists in human consciousness but what humans see, hear and perceive due to its informational physicality.
-The reality becomes a text for human beings because of its informational physicality.
-Reality comes from informational physicality(bit), informational physicality does not come from reality(it).
-What humans see exists out human consciousness but becomes the mental content of humans see.
-What one sees and what one sees as are distinguished as what is out of consciousness and what is mental, but they share isomorphic structure.
-What one sees is informationally physical and guides what one sees as so as for each structure of information to coincide.
-This may be the way how what humans see becomes a text.
+Reality is a text for human beings because of its informational physicality.
+And while reality comes from informational physicality, the converse is not the case—informational physicality does not come from reality.
+What humans see exists independently of human consciousness but at the same time it becomes the content of human perceptions.
+What one <sees> and what one <sees as> are not identical; rather, they share isomorphic structure.
+What one <sees> is informationally physical and guides what one <sees as> for each structure of information to coincide.
+This is the way how human perceptions are to be texts.
 Informations are ubiquitous.